Susmitha5c3/Coding_Pratice_Problems/maths.md

 ## 2. Check a number is prime or not.
 Primilty test.
 ### Pesudocode -
-> We can loop lo 2 to n-1 and if any number between that range dives n the renture false.
+> We can loop lo 2 to n-1 and if any number between that range divides n the renturn false.
 Or else return true.
 It's time complexty is O(N)

 > We can have following futher optimizations: